Interpretable factorization of clinical questionnaires to identify latent factors of psychopathology: Experiments and results

 where $e$ follows a discrete probability distribution with $P(e=1) = \delta, P(e=0) = 1 - \delta$.
-This yields a data matrix $M$, shown in Figure~\ref{fig:synthetic} (right) for $\delta=0.3$ (the highest noise level) \footnote{Full version figure with an factorization result is reported in Appendix \ref{appendix:full_synthetic}.}.
+This yielded a data matrix $M$, shown in Figure~\ref{fig:synthetic} (right) for $\delta=0.3$ (the highest noise level) \footnote{Full version figure with an factorization result is reported in Appendix \ref{appendix:full_synthetic}.}.